photo by Matthew Godfrey

 Semester for which students will register and receive credit: Spring 2015.
 Students will receive an Incomplete (I) at the end of the term until we return from Costa Rica in August.
 Special arrangements will be made for graduating seniors.

-Interested Applicants: Every applicant is expected to attend one of the two Interest Meetings (see date, time, and place in table above) to learn about the course and ask questions.
-Students in Vert Zoo or in Bio Club who heard my talk can attend an Interest Meeting or not.
-The regular class meeting time in Sp13 could change depending on the needs of the students.
+Interested Applicants: Every applicant is expected to attend one of the two Interest Meetings to learn about the course and ask questions (see date, time, and place in table above) .
+The regular class meeting time in Sp15 could change depending on the needs of the students.

 Click here for an Application

-Prerequisites: Biology 112 or permission of the instructor (Bio 105 (Conservation Section only) students may apply).
+Prerequisites: Biology 112 or permission of the instructor (Bio 105 (Somers' section only) students may apply).

 In Costa Rica, students will participate in the oldest on-going sea turtle research program of its kind.
 Initiated by Dr. Archie Carr in the late 1950s, the tagging project is now coordinated by the Sea Turtle Conservancy (STC).
 Students will participate in all aspects of data collection on the green turtles that come to nest on the beach at night.
 Students will need to be physically fit, as tagging the turtles may require five or more miles of walking each night in a tropical climate.

 Housing will be at the STC's Tortuguero Biological Field Station.
 Tortuguero is a remote roadless area on the Caribbean coast, at the edge of a wet tropical rain forest that is criss-crossed by rivers and streams.
-Access is by boat or plane.
+Access is by only by boat or plane, we will be arriving and departing by boat.
 The field station is located adjacent to the small village of Tortuguero and the 20,000-hectare Tortuguero National Park.
 Students will help measure nesting turtles, count eggs and assist in flipper tagging and recording data.
-In addition to working with the turtles, students will have the opportunity to meet the people of a Caribbean coastal community.
-On day trips organized by the field station, students will explore the rain forest of the National Park and other ecosystems of the northern Caribbean coast of Costa Rica.
+In addition to working with the turtles, students will have the opportunity to meet the people of the local village, a Caribbean coastal community.
+On day trips, students may explore the rain forest of the National Park and other ecosystems of the northern Caribbean coast of Costa Rica.

 Classroom Studies: Classroom studies constitute a very important part of the course.
-These classes will involve lectures by faculty, students, and guest speakers.
-There will be tests and papers.
+These classes will involve presentations by faculty, students, and guest speakers.
+There will be tests, reports and papers.
 This time is also used to prepare students for travel and field work.

-Cost: The TENTATIVE price of the 2015 will be AROUND $1900 plus air fare to San Jose, Costa Rica (~ $600 ??).
-The rate will include lodging at Topsail Island; overnight accommodations in San Jose for two nights (one upon arrival in San Jose at the beginning of the trip and one after leaving Tortuguero); transfer by bus and boat to Tortuguero and small plane back to San Jose; and three meals a day while at the station for six nights.
+Cost: The TENTATIVE price of the 2015 will be AROUND $1950 (air fare to San Jose, Costa Rica not included).
+The rate will include a $250 fee to International Programs on Campus, lodging at Topsail Island and surf city during stateside field trips.
+For international travel, all meals and lodging including the following: overnight accommodations, dinner and breakfast in San Jose for first night; three meals a day while at the Phipps Biological Field Station for six nights; a one night stay at Selva Verde Lodge and an optional class II, III rafting trip on the Sarapaqui.
 A deposit of $250.00 is required with the application.
 The deposit is returned if applicant is not accepted.
-Deadlines for fees: $250 upon application; $200 in early spring (likely March 1st); AROUND remainder due by mid-April.
-Airfare (around $600?? from Raleigh to San Jose) is separate and will be discussed at the first class meeting in January.
+Deadlines for fees: $250 upon application and $250 for UNCG International programs date TBD; half of the international fee (paid to travel agent) will be due at the beginning of the spring semester (likely Feb.
+1st); remainder due AROUND mid-March (airfare is not included).
+Air travel is separate and will be discussed at the first class meeting in January.

-A travel agent will be handling the money for the Costa Rican portion of the course and the deposit and final payment will be due in early spring (date TBA).
+A travel agent will be handling the money for the Costa Rican portion of the course.
 Students may get together and travel elsewhere in Costa Rica on their own after the course work.
-This can be worked out with the travel agent.
+This can be worked out with or without the travel agent.

 Not included in cost: Transportation to Topsail Island and meals while at Topsail Island; passport, airport exit tax in Costa Rica (about $27.00), tips (about $50.00), insurance, and items of a personal nature.
 Certain special field trips may be offered at a small additional cost.
 You will also need money for meals in San Jose.
 Costs associated with the optional field trip to the International Sea Turtle Symposium are not included.